-People with intellectual or developmental disabilities (IDDs) are central to NICHD’s mission since it was established in 1962.
+Improving the health of people with intellectual and developmental disabilities (IDDs) has been central to NICHD’s mission since it was established in 1962.
 The institute continues to lead research on IDDs nearly six decades later.

 One team of NICHD-supported researchers developed a prototype app for mobile devices that can screen children at risk for autism spectrum disorder (ASD).
 In the study, the app could distinguish toddlers diagnosed with ASD from typically developing toddlers by tracking their eye movements while watching videos.
 With more research, the app could one day screen infants and toddlers and refer them for early intervention, when chances for treatment success are greatest.